oluwaseunadenuga/grc_project/README.md

 - **US-CERT: https://www.us-cert.gov/**

 ## **Overview of APT34
-History
+**History**
-APT34 has been active since at least 2014, conducting cyber-espionage campaigns targeting organizations primarily in the Middle East and occasionally in other regions.
-Known for its sophisticated and persistent attacks, APT34 uses custom malware, phishing, and web shells to achieve its objectives.
+APT34 has been active since at least 2014, conducting cyber-espionage campaigns targeting organisations primarily in the Middle East and occasionally in other regions.
-Nation/State Association
+**Known for its sophisticated and persistent attacks, APT34 uses custom malware, phishing and web shells to achieve its objectives**.
+**Nation/State Association**
 APT34 is widely attributed to Iran, with operations aligning closely with the nation’s strategic and geopolitical goals.

 ## Targeted Industries